 Photoed above is the home of Sarah Helen Whitman and her sister, Susan Anna Power, now located at 140 Power Street.
-The house was moved from its original location at 37 Benevolent Street.
+The house was moved from its original location at 37 in Benevolent Street sometime during the 1900’s.
 The house has a modest plaque on the front, where you can see what’s left of the peeling letters spelling “Home of Sarah Helen Whitman.”